Wu Yan (footballer)

-Wu Yan (吴龑 (Wú Yǎn); born 7 January 1989) is a Chinese football manager and player who plays as a goalkeeper for Hubei Istar.
+Wu Yan (吴龑 (Wú Yǎn); born 7 January 1989) is a Chinese football manager and player.

 Club career

 Wu was promoted to Chinese Super League side Wuhan Optics Valley's first team squad in 2007.
 He played as the fourth choice goalkeeper of the team.
 Wuhan Optics Valley withdrew from the top tier for what it claimed was unfair punishment by the Chinese Football Association on 1 October 2008, after a scuffle broke out on the field in one of their matches.

 He joined Hubei Greenery which used the Wuhan U-19 team as well as Hubei youth team as the foundation for the squad in 2009.
 He made 10 appearances for Hubei in the 2010 China League Two without conceding a goal, including two legs of the Semi-finals which Hubei Greenery beat Hangzhou Sanchao 1–0 and promoted to China League One.
 Wu appeared in every minute of the 2012 league season, playing in all 30 League One games for Wuhan Zall as the club achieved runners-up in the league and promoted to Chinese Super League.